Study abroad in MOROCCO with YES Abroad!

 For more information, visit the CIA World FactBook.

 With AMIDEAST’s more than 50 year presence in Morocco, we are able to draw on strong local connections for a deep understanding of cultural, health, safety, and security issues.
 Prior to departure and upon arrival, students receive in-depth safety briefings from AMIDEAST staff.
-AMIDEAST staff also assist students to register with the Embassy and a private intelligence provider, iJET, to receive travel alerts.
+AMIDEAST staff also assist students to register with the Embassy and a private intelligence provider, WorldAware, to receive travel alerts.
 AMIDEAST works closely before arrival and throughout the exchange year to discuss and prepare for students’ well-being.
-YES Abroad students are covered by medical insurance, as well as political and security evacuation insurances.
+YES Abroad students are covered by medical insurance, as well as political and security evacuation insurance.
 Students will have access to a 24-hour emergency number, and our staff members are thoroughly trained.
 Each student receives a local cell phone upon arrival in Morocco and the contact number for their local support representative and his/her local AMIDEAST office.
 In the case of an emergency, a Duty Officer is on-call 24/7 in both Morocco and the U.S. This number is available to both students and their parents while on program.

 For further information on Morocco, visit the U.S. State Department website.